Flood Research

 • not focus primarily on purchasing equipment (gages, sensors, etc.).

-Additionally, preference will be given to projects that
+Additionally, preference is given to projects that

 • are likely to reduce risk, impact, or loss of life and/or property in flood events;